 Below is a quick reference table to help you decide what wire gauge is best for your situation based on your circuit breaker size:

-The above table is by no means a definitive guide to which wire gauge you should use, but it is a good rule of thumb.
+The above table is not a definitive guide to which wire gauge you should use, but it is a good rule of thumb.
 If you’re ever unsure, avoid caution and use a larger wire gauge than you think you need to be on the safe side.

 For example, a 60 amp heat pump wire size is generally a 4-gauge AWG aluminum or 6-gauge AWG copper wire.

 Small mini-split systems and window units often require a 15 amp breaker, so a 12-gauge aluminum wire or a 14-gauge copper wire is usually suitable.
-Larger mini-split systems and central air conditioners or heat pumps utilize much larger breakers, so make sure to use an appropriately smaller wire gauge.
+Larger mini-split systems and central air conditioners or heat pumps utilize larger breakers, so use a smaller wire gauge.

-If you’re unsure whether the wire you’re using is copper or aluminum, look at its outer insulation, where it’s often labeled.
+If you’re unsure whether the wire you use is copper or aluminum, look at its outer insulation, where it’s often labeled.
 You can also cut the ends of the wire to check it visually: copper wire is golden brown, while wire made from aluminum is dull gray.
 Always check the inside of the wire and not the outside to see past any coating or wrapping.

 How to Find Your AC or Heat Pump’s Ideal Breaker and Wire Size

-- Find Your Unit’s Minimum Ampacity – There should be a white label with black lettering on your air conditioner or heat pump’s compressor unit (the outdoor unit).
+1. Find Your Unit’s Minimum Ampacity: There should be a white label with black lettering on your air conditioner or heat pump’s compressor unit (the outdoor unit).
 Check the label to find your specific unit’s minimum ampacity.
 It’s often given in amps and labeled “Minimum Circuit Ampacity.”

-- Find Your Unit’s Maximum Ampacity – Look on your AC or heat pump’s compressor unit for the label to find the minimum ampacity.
+2. Find Your Unit’s Maximum Ampacity: Look for the label on your AC or heat pump’s compressor unit to find the minimum ampacity.
 It’s often given in amps and labeled “Overcurrent Protective Device Max.”

-- Choose the Correct Breaker Size – Choose a circuit breaker that can handle more amps than the minimum ampacity but not one that’s over your unit’s maximum ampacity.
+3. Choose the Correct Breaker Size: Choose a circuit breaker that can handle more amps than the minimum ampacity but not over your unit’s maximum ampacity.

 For example, suppose that a unit’s minimum ampacity is 42 amps and its maximum is 60 amps.
 In this case, you should use a 50 amp breaker because it is the next step above the minimum ampacity but still below the maximum ampacity.
 Use 6-gauge aluminum wire or 8-gauge copper wire.